lichenaut/PlantNerfer/README.md

 Plants with completely empty config information will use vanilla mechanics.

 Biome group settings will inherit default values from the plant settings, unless they are defined in the biome group settings.

+If a biome is in multiple biome groups applied to a plant, only the last group's biome will be used for the plant.